getodk/docs/odk1-src/aggregate-app-engine.rst

   - You will need a Gmail account to use App Engine.
 This Gmail account will be the owner of the Google Cloud Platform project under which your App Engine will execute.

+  - You will need to provide a credit card or banking details to verify your identify to the Google Cloud Platform.

-  - Read the `Google Cloud Platform term of service <https://cloud.google.com/terms/>`_.
+  - Read the `Google Cloud Platform terms of service <https://cloud.google.com/terms/>`_.

   .. _download-aggregate-installer: